weipengdeng/weipengdeng.github.io/content/publications/xu2025spatial/index.md

 ## Abstract

 Balancing ecological sustainability with socio-economic development presents a significant challenge for mega-urban regions.
-Here we introduce a spatial analysis framework that combines clustering techniques with production possibility frontier methodology to quantify and visualize the trade-offs between ecosystem service value and socio-economic well-being.
+Here we introduce a spatial analysis framework that combines clustering techniques with production possibility frontier methodology to quantify and visualize the trade-offs between {{< sdghl goal="15" >}}ecosystem service value{{< /sdghl >}} and  {{< sdghl goal="3" >}} socio-economic well-being{{< /sdghl >}}.
 Applying this to the Guangdong-Hong Kong-Macao Greater Bay Area, we identified five distinct eco-socio-economic zones, each requiring different management approaches.
 Our analysis revealed that economically developed coastal areas exhibit high production efficiency but limited ecological capacity, while less-developed peripheral areas demonstrate significant untapped potential for ecosystem services enhancement.
-Based on these insights, we formulated tailored strategies for sustainable urban management, including targeted ecological compensation mechanisms between beneficiary and provider regions.
+Based on these insights, we formulated tailored strategies for {{< sdghl goal="12" >}}sustainable urban management{{< /sdghl >}}, including targeted ecological compensation mechanisms between beneficiary and provider regions.
 This integrated approach provides environmental planners and urban policymakers with a practical toolkit for optimizing sustainability outcomes in complex urban agglomerations, balancing regional economic aspirations with ecological imperatives.

+{{< gallery >}}
+{{< slide src="figurel.png" caption="Spatial distribution of ecosystem service supply-demand ratio" >}}
+{{< slide src="figure2.png" caption="Classification of the GBA into five distinct eco-socio-economic zones" >}}
+{{< /gallery >}}